syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

 * **net::ERR_ABORTED 404 Error While Using Syncfusion Blazor Static files in modified base path or hosted as sub path app.**

-   You may face the below exception when deploying the blazor application as Sub application.
+   You may face the below exception when deploying the Blazor application as Sub application.

     E> GET `./<SUB-PATH>/<SUB-PATH>_content/Syncfusion.Blazor/<Scripts and CSSs references>` net::ERR_ABORTED 404